tsimitop/transcendence/README.md

   * run the frontend container, which builds the static website files that Caddy (the webserver) serves and then exit again.
 The files are generated into `./frontend/dist`
   * Start Caddy, this is the webserver that serves the files (the website), and redirects the requests the website code does to our backend.

-Now you should be able to access the website at `https://localhost:4443`
+Now you should be able to access the website at `https://localhost:4443` (or `http://localhost:5173`, the dynamically updated version hosted by the frontend container itself, don't expose 5173 to the public)

 If you want to clean all docker clutter again, run `./transcendence.sh removeall`